-Individuals with physical limitations requiring the use of a specialty control input device known not to be immune to 20V/m, or not known, should exercise extra care around known sources of EMI.
+Individuals with physical limitations requiring the use of a specialty control input device known not to be immune to 20 V/m, or not known, should exercise extra care around known sources of EMI.

 There is no way to know the effect on EMI if you add accessories or modify this chair.
 Any change to your chair may increase the risk of EMI.
-Parts not specifically tested or parts from other suppliers have unknown EMI properties.
+Parts from other suppliers have unknown EMI properties.